steviemilitello/coding-notes/readme.md

 <h1>:computer: Description</h1>

-<p>This is a repository to keep notes on coding and related technologies.
-The purpose is to share with other people what I am currently learning and give me a way to organize my knowledge online.</p>
+- This is a repository to keep notes on coding and related technologies.
+- The purpose is to share with other people what I am currently learning and give me a way to organize my knowledge online.

 <h1>:memo: Table of Contents</h1>